ZWCR7/Supplementary-Material-for-BiRS/README.md

 ## Data and software availability
 - Previous data published in UK Biobank were used for this work and this research has been conducted using UK Biobank Resource under project 79237.
 One can refer to https://biobank.ctsu.ox.ac.uk/crystal/index.cgi for accessing and enabling data download or detailed description of UKB data.
+- All WGS studies are conducted in the UK Biobank Research Analysis Platform (RAP), see https://ukbiobank.dnanexus.com/landing for details.
 - PLINK2.0 was used to pre-treatment UKB data, see https://www.cog-genomics.org/plink/2.0/ for detailed manuls of using PLINK2.0.
+- cosi2 was used to generated simulation data, see https://github.com/broadinstitute/cosi2 for detaild manuls of using cosi2.

 ## GWAS and WGS results
 - *GWAS-BiRS.csv*: GWAS results of BiRS